-- Canadian Applicants (full or part-time) 15 June - International Applicants 1 April Application materials may be downloaded from www.smu.ca/mba or the Faculty of Graduate Studies and Research website.
-Program Requirements See the FGSR Program Requirements in Section 2 of the Graduate Studies Academic Calendar and below.
+- Canadian Applicants (full or part-time) 15 June - International Applicants 1 April Program Requirements See the FGSR Program Requirements in Section 2 of the Graduate Studies Academic Calendar and below.
 Candidates will be required to complete forty two (42) credit hours (as listed below) to earn the MBA degree.
 All courses must be taken at Saint Mary's University.
 A minimum grade point average of 3.0 is required for graduation from the MBA degree.
 Required courses: